Portraits exhibited at the Women of Cornwall exhibition

 Follow @womenofcornwall

-Women of Cornwall is generously supported by The National Lottery Heritage Fund.
+Stage one of Women of Cornwall was generously supported by The National Lottery Heritage Fund.